shearer12345/talkGamesComputingProgrammeLevel1Welcome/talk.md

-##Game 6 - Paper Game
+##Game 6 - Flying Questions Game

 - giving you (hopefully fun) opportunity to ask questions

-- online stopwatch??
+- will have to fold/shape your piece of paper to get it as far as possible
+  - team who gets their bit of paper the furthest (with writing that fulfils the criteria) will win prizes each (we'll do this as whole at the end)

+- at least 4 questions (for me to answer) per team
+- at least 4 answers per team (for "why do you want to be here studying Games Computing?")

 1. each team will work together
 2. come get a large sheet of paper
 3. you will have 10 minutes total
-4. no pens for first 3 minutes, then 7 minutes write questions and answers and fold/shape your paper
+4. no pens for first 3 minutes (just discuss), then 7 minutes write questions and answers and fold/shape your paper.
+I'll stop you.
-5. at least 4 questions per team
-6. at least 4 answer per team

-- write questions for me to answer
-- write answers to "why do you want to be here studying Games Computing?"

-- will have to fold/shape your piece of paper to get it as far as possible
-  - team who gets their bit of paper the furthest (with writing that fulfils the criteria) will win prizes each

 ##Me responding to questions and discussing people's answers to why they are here